The AFIT of today is the Air and Space Force of tomorrow

-The Air Force Institute of Technology, with its main campus located at Wright-Patterson AFB, Ohio, is the Department of the Air Force’s graduate school of engineering and management as well as its institution for technical professional continuing education.
-A component of Air University and Air Education and Training Command, AFIT is committed to providing defense-focused graduate education and related research, and operationally-relevant initial skills training and professional continuing education and research to sustain the technological supremacy of America's air, space, and cyber forces.
+The Air Force Institute of Technology, with its main campus located at Wright-Patterson AFB, Ohio, is the Department of the Air Force’s leader for advanced, multi-disciplinary academic education, as well as its institution for initial technical and professional continuing education.
+A component of Air University and Air Education and Training Command, AFIT is committed to providing defense-focused graduate education and related research, and operationally-relevant initial skills training and professional continuing education to sustain the technological supremacy of America's air, space, and cyber forces.
 Since 2008, AFIT has been designated as the Air Force’s Cyber Technical Center of Excellence.

 AFIT accomplishes this mission through four schools: the Civil Engineer School, the Graduate School of Engineering and Management, the School of Strategic Force Studies, and the School of Systems and Logistics.
 Through its Civilian Institution Programs Office, AFIT also manages the educational programs of Airmen enrolled at more than 450 civilian universities, research centers, teaching hospitals, and industrial organizations.
 The office also manages the Air Force’s Education with Industry (EWI) program, through which about 75-80 military and civilian Airmen spend a year with companies to learn industry best-practices and bring those practices back to the Air Force.